How to Increase Reviews Fast (Without Begging) | GenM AI Answers

 One final gentle reminder.
 Then end the sequence.
 Momentum is system consistency, not chasing.

-Respond + route issues fast
+Respond and route issues fast

 Thank reviewers quickly.
 Route issues to resolution.
 This protects trust and keeps future reviews strong.